BillJr99/Ursinus-CSPedagogy/_pages/Activities/activity-accessibility.md

 ## Web Accessibility Evaluation (WAVE) Tool

 The **Web Accessibility Evaluation (WAVE) Tool** is a web-based tool that helps in the evaluation of web content accessibility.
 It provides visual representations and detailed reports of the accessibility features and issues present in a web page.
-WAVE can be used by CS educators to identify and correct accessibility issues in their educational materials and websites[^2].
+WAVE can be used by CS educators to identify and correct accessibility issues in their educational materials and websites.

 To utilize the WAVE Tool, educators can follow these steps: